 NOTE: To display a report as a calendar, showing a date range, the date/datetime field used must be displayed in its default way.
 If you've amended the date field using the advanced settings in reporting, the calendar view will not work correctly.
 For more information on formatting dates in reports click here.

 Switching from a grid view to the calendar view is easy.
 Click View on the top right of the Landing Page or Report then select View as Calendar.

-In the Month view of a calendar records will show in ascending order based on the field that you select to arrange/categorise your view by, so 9am will show before 3pm.
+In the Month view of a calendar, records will show in ascending order based on the field that you select to arrange/categorise your view by, so 9am will show before 3pm.

 Within the Week or Day view, you will see an hour by hour breakdown of your records.
 This is particularly useful when arranging meetings, as the view allows you to see your availability quickly.

-You can page forward to the next day, week or month by clicking the right arrow at the bottom of the page.
+You can page forward to the next day, week or month by clicking the right arrow at the top of the page.
 It is also possible to select the date you wish to view using the date picker.
 Either way, the calendar will display in whichever mode you have selected on the top right of the Landing Page.

 NOTE: Today's date will be highlighted.
 Workbooks will give that day's date and the current time.
 The time will update automatically.

 A calendar can be set as the default view for a Landing Page just as you can for a grid view.
 This means that when you open a Landing Page, you will see a calendar view of your records without having to switch to it manually each time.
 For more information on how to do this, see here.

 You are able to customise the records that are shown on the calendar by adding a filter in the same way as you can for a grid view.
 For example, you may not be interested in Activity records that are assigned to a particular user.
 Using the filtering functionality, you can omit these results from your calendar view.
 See here for more information.